Colorful linear programming, Nash equilibrium, and pivots: Simplexification of 's algorithm

 \begin{itemize}\item[ ]\begin{itemize} \item Let $i:=i+1$. \item Choose a point $\boldsymbol{t}$ of the missing color in $F_i$ with negative reduced cost.
 The reduced costs are computed according to the current basis $F_i\cup\{\boldsymbol{v}\}$. \item Proceed to a simplex pivot operation with $\boldsymbol{t}$ entering the current basis. \item If $\boldsymbol{v}$ leaves the basis, stop and output $F_i\cup\{\boldsymbol{t}\}$ (it is an optimal colorful basis). \item Otherwise, define $F_{i+1}$ to be the new basis minus $\boldsymbol{v}$. \end{itemize} \end{itemize}

-This algorithm eventually finds a \pdcs{} because of the following lemma.
-The remaining arguments are exactly the same as above: as long as a \pdcs{} has not been found, there is a point of the missing color in the half-space delimited by $\aff(F_i)$ and containing $\zero$.
+The following lemma shows that as long as a \pdcs{} has not been found, selecting a point of a color missed by $F_i$ with a negative reduced cost is the same as selecting a point in the open half-space delimited by $\aff(F_i)$ and containing $\zero$.
+As in \bara's algorithm, we get closer and closer to the origin, and by finiteness, we eventually find a \pdcs.

-\begin{lemma} The points in the half-space delimited by $\aff(F_i)$ and containing $\zero$ are precisely the points with a negative reduced cost. \end{lemma}
+\begin{lemma} The points in the open half-space delimited by $\aff(F_i)$ and containing $\zero$ are precisely the points with a negative reduced cost. \end{lemma}